linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Equity Models and Valuation/Quantitative Equity Portfolio Management.md

 Forecasting price impact is difficult.
 Because researchers only observe prices for completed trades, they cannot determine what a stock's price would have been without these trades.
 It is therefore impossible to know for sure how much prices moved as a result of the trade.
 Price impact costs, then, are statistical estimates that are more accurate for larger data samples.

 One approach to estimating trade costs is to directly examine the complete record of market prices, tick by tick (see, for example, Breen, Hodrick, and Korajczyk [2002]).
-These data are noisy due to discrete prices, non-synchronous reporting of trades and quotes, and input er rors.
+These data are noisy due to discrete prices, non-synchronous reporting of trades and quotes, and input errors.
 Also, the record does not show orders placed, just those that eventually got executed (which may have been split up from the original, larger order).
 Research by Lee and Radhakrishna (2000) suggests empirical analysis should be done using aggregated samples of trades rather than individual trades at the tick-by-tick level.

 Another approach is for portfolio managers to estimate a proprietary transaction cost model using their own trades and, if available, those of comparable managers.
 If generating a sufficient sample is feasible, this approach is ideal because the resulting model matches the stock characteristics, investment philosophy, and trading strategy of the individual portfolio manager.
 There is a large academic literature on measuring transaction costs.
 Further, models built from actual trading records provide a complementary source of information on market impact costs.
 (For empirical evidence on how transaction costs can vary across trade characteristics and how to predict transaction costs, see Chapter 23 of Litterman [2003].)